AdityaSeth0905/CGPAI-2.0/README.md

 1. To automate the manual work like Attendance Management
 2. To automate the Inventory list
 3. Keep track of all the equipment and events
+4. Database of every past event
+5. Roles of every member in database
+6. Gallery of every picture and videos
+7. To create a virtual assistant for a Organisation like CIIE

 Libraries Used:
 1. Tkinter [import tkinter as tk]